 - Export: Creates a .plist file of the selected configuration.

 - Mode: Select whether you want to Append or Replace the configuration profile.
 Append preserves existing profile settings.
 Replace removes all existing profile settings, including settings you aren't modifying, and replaces them with the profile settings you specified.

 - Set as default: Establishes all of the settings on the Mac configuration profile dialog box as the default settings.
 The name you entered will appear in the console with the default icon next to it.
 You cannot delete a setting that is marked as default.
 When you create a new agent configuration, those settings will be selected by default.

 Save: Saves the new or edited profile.

-The Save to Disk button at the bottom of the window lets you export the profile as a text file to disk.
+Save to Disk: Lets you export the profile as a text file to disk.
 This button is enabled only if exporting the profile was allowed by checking the Allow save to disk option.